dcorre/otrain/docs/examples.rst

 * ``/path_to_your_data/`` with the path on your machine pointing to the data you want to analyse.

-Then you only need to prepend `docker exec otrainee` to the commands given below to execute them within the container instead of your machine.
+Then you only need to prepend `docker exec otrain` to the commands given below to execute them within the container instead of your machine.

 TO DO